tony-oliver/savefmt/README.md

 	awo::savefmt const saver( out );

 	out << std::dec;
-	out << "size (decimal) = " << value << std::endl;;
+	out << "value (decimal) = " << value << std::endl;;

 	out << std::hex << std::uppercase << std::setfill( '0' );
-	out << "size (hex) = 0x" << std::setw( 2 * sizeof size ) << value << std::endl;
+	out << "value (hex) = 0x" << std::setw( 2 * sizeof value ) << value << std::endl;
 }
 ```

 The output-stream gets manipulated in a number of ways during the execuation of this function, which would leave it in a state quite different from that which it had before the function was called.
 However, the presence of the **`aw::savefmt`** object, established before any such manipulation, guarantees that the stream will contain exactly the same formatting properties as it did when that object was created.
 (The **`awo::savefmt`** object "**`saver`**" saves the stream's formatting properties on execution of its constructor and restores them back to the same stream on execution of its destructor).

 ### Manual Manipulation

-Sometimes we encounter external library functions that might (naughtily) leave the stream holding changed (known or unpredictable) formatting parameters, requiring the caller to reinstate its desired parameters afterwards in order to continue in a predictable manner.
+Sometimes we encounter external library functions that might (naughtily) leave the stream holding changed (known or unpredictable) formatting parameters,
+requiring the caller to reinstate its desired parameters afterwards in order to continue in a predictable manner.

 ```
 #include <awo/savefmt>